yaobinwen/robin_on_rails/misc/english/Vocabulary.md

 - damage
   - vandalize: to intentionally damage property belonging to other people
     - _Bored teenagers went around vandalizing phoneboxes._
+- danger
+  - peril: [ C/U ] danger, or something that is dangerous
+    - _[ U ] The president said that we are entering a time of great peril._
 - done:
   - wrought: /rɑːt/ made or done in a careful or decorative way
     - _The new album contains some carefully-wrought new songs and a number of familiar hits._